Maureen Cooke: Writer

-I’ve been writing since second grade, when Sister Mary Earl of the Dominican Order, convinced me–much to my mother’s chagrin–that I wrote better than I drew.
-(My mom always wanted a visual artist in the family.)
-I’ve been writing ever since.
+I’m Maureen Cooke, I’ve been writing since second grade.
+That year Sister Mary Earl, of the Dominican Order, convinced me that I wrote better than I drew.
+My mother was devastated.
+What she’d always wanted was a visual artist.
+Regardless, I’ve been writing ever since.

-Currently, I am involved with The Corrales Writing Group.
-Our latest anthology, Love, Sweet to Spicy: A Corrales Writing Group Anthology will be available February 2018.
+1) The Corrales Writing Group.
+Our latest anthology, Love, Sweet to Spicy: A Corrales Writing Group Anthology is now available at amazon.com.

 2) Gluten Free and Dumped, based on my short story “End of the Story,” which you can find in Love, Sweet to Spicy.

 3) Stories My Mother Told Me.
 This one is based on Memories of My Mother, available at amazon.com.

 I am a mother of two grown children, a grandmother of two, and live in New Mexico with way too many animals.

 There are the indoor animals: four dogs, six cats, and one cockatiel.
 And the outdoor animals: three horses, one donkey, seven goats, ten ducks, and five Bantam chickens.